last-g/stups2go/README.md

 #### Customize your Go agent

-It is not forseeable whatever technology you use, so this appliance expects you to build your own agent based on the one provided here.
+It is not foreseeable whatever technology you use, so this appliance expects you to build your own agent based on the one provided here.
 An example Dockerfile could be build like that for a typical Java environment: